Republic of the Congo: Integrating Urban Resilience into Poor Neighborhood Upgrading Activities in Brazzaville and Pointe-Noire

-This project aims to complement the World Bank-funded Urban Development and Poor Neighborhood Upgrading Project (DURQuaP), with resilience and disaster preparedness considerations.
+This project aims to complement the World Bank-funded Urban Development and Poor Neighborhood Upgrading Project (DURQuaP - $80 million), with resilience and disaster preparedness considerations.
 The DURQuaP is a World Bank Project aiming to:

 - Improve access to infrastructure and basic services for people living in selected unplanned settlements in Brazzaville and Pointe Noire;

 - Strengthen the government and municipal capacity for urban upgrading.

 This ACP-EU NDRR project will complement the DURQuaP with resilience and disaster preparedness considerations, by: